Yu-w/yu-w.github.io/_posts/2016/2016-05-01-monad-demystified-in-swift-part1.markdown

 categories: [Swift]
 tags: [Swift, Haskell, Functional Programming]
 ---
 **Monad** has always been a mysterious thing when programmer learning Functional Programming languages like Haskell and OCaml.
 Monad itself is such a meaningless word, so people like to use metaphors to describe monads.
 Some people often say monad is a burrito, some may describe monad as Voldemort (nobody wish to mention its name).
-I'd like to refer monad as *a type* of box, in which it can wrap something inside and it also can be unboxed (unwrapped) in certain ways.
+I'd like to refer monad as *a type of box or container*, in which it can wrap something inside and it also can be unboxed (unwrapped) in certain ways.
 In general, monad is a type-safe and trouble-free way of chaining operations together like a railroad (aka smarter way of programming).

 ### Monad?
 Monad?!
 Alright, so what is a **monad**?